Odell Barnes (entrepreneur): Business practices

 Barnes buys homes from banks at deep discounts ("pennies on the dollar").
 He and his investors mark their homes for sale at prices below comparable rentals and apply higher-than-market interest rates.

 "People want to own a home," said Barnes.
 "And these people -- they're poor, they ain't dumb.
 They know how to put in a hot-water heater.
 If their house needs to be painted, they'll go to Lowe's to buy a gallon of paint and they'll paint it.
 They don't have book sense, but they know how to fix up their house.
 And it's amazing -- you go to them and they fix them up and they're so proud and they own a home."

 The benefit of Barnes business to lower-income groups is debatable.
 Barnes emphasizes that he provides for people with no other way of achieving home-ownership.
 According to an investor:

 You're more involved in the neighborhood if you own the house versus a renter...
 A renter is typically in the mindset of just passing through.
 I had an opportunity where we sold a house that we were renting; a homeowner bought the house and put a new roof on it.
 Suddenly they care.

 Personal life

-He was last married to Wanda Barnes and had two step daughters; Bailey Oliger and Drew Oliger.
+He was last married to Wanda Barnes and had two step daughters.

-He used to date an unsuccessful property management company owner of a business that no longer exists Paige Davis of Paige Property Management (now closed by court order).
-He now dates a traveling RN and travels with her around the country.